shayandutta/binBagAssignment/README.md

 - Ensure MongoDB is running before starting the server.
 - Update `.env` variables with your actual database connection string and secret key.

-For any issues, feel free to contact the development team!